Agent mental models and Bayesian rules as a tool to create opinion dynamics models: Update rules from the agent mental models

-As a final example, let us see how we can introduce the effect called conservatism \cite{edwards68}, where people change their opinions less than they should.
+As a related example, let us introduce the effect called conservatism \cite{edwards68}, where people change their opinions less than they should.
 That can be quickly introduced using a mental model where the agent thinks there is a chance the data is reliable and a chance that the information is only non-informative noise.
-When that happens, it is only natural that the size of the update will be much smaller.
-The larger the chance associated with noisy data, the smaller the size of the update.
+When that happens, it is only natural that the update's size will be much smaller.
+The larger the chance associated with noisy data, the smaller the update's size.

+We have the same mathematical problem we had with the direct bias, except that now, instead of believing that defenders of a specific side might be lying, the agents think that defenders of the side who disagree with them might be dishonest.
+Suppose an agent changes its opinion from $A$ to $B$.
+In that case, it will change its assessment of where there might be dishonesty from $B$ to $A$.
+That means we have very similar rules as those in Equation \ref{eq:directupdate}.
+However, the bias is always the same as $i$ opinion, so the rules depend directly on $sign(\nu_i)$.
+That is, we have